yasinaydinnet/sanitize-logs/README.md

 Engine:
 - Detect nginx log location(s) automatically if no --file is provided
 - Use heuristics to detect fields and values for missing drivers and plaintext files
+- Merge log type and source type (eg: nginx+file)
+- Speed up by using custom drivers (not logagent), merging regexs, caching some variables
+- Add translations for regex matches/terms for field names (ie passwort)

 ## Alternatives
 For accessing logs: